jundalisay/superblist/content/en/research/indian/gospel/chapter-31.md

 mind;
 The Blissful Mother's Lotus Feet are his whole prayer and sacrifice. . . .

-668"How long must a man continue the sandhya?
+"How long must a man continue the sandhya?
 As long as he has not developed love for the Lotus Feet of God, as long as he does not shed tears and his hair does not stand on end when he repeats God's name.

 I bow my head, says Prasad, before desire and liberation;
 Knowing the secret that Kāli is one with the highest Brahman, I have discarded, once for all, both dharma and adharma.